-Apply a small amount of grease to the bolt inside the box and start jacking up the floor in phases - no more than two rotations at a time for each phase.
+Apply a small amount of grease to the bolt inside the box and run the bolt until you feel resistance change (it means that the adjustment plate reached the top of the box).
+Start jacking up the floor in phases - no more than two rotations at a time for each phase.
 If the required height is not reached in the first phase repeat the process again following the same sequence.
-Note that the minimum jack-up height is 5 mm for springs and 10 mm for elastomeric pads.
+Note that the minimum jack-up height is 0.8" (5 mm) for springs and 0.4" (10 mm) for elastomeric pads.